 In addition, as with any audit, there remained a higher risk of non-detection of fraud, as these may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal controls.
 Our audit procedures are designed to detect material misstatement.
-We are not responsible ement.
 We are not responsible for preventing non-compliance or fraud and cannot be expected to detect non-compliance with all laws and regulations.